-Without a doubt, strong communication skills are among the key attributes that have helped propel you to the top.
+Communication mistakes are, without a doubt, communication problems that are among the key attributes that have held many leaders back.
 After all, the top executives in your company and your colleagues won’t see your potential as a leader if you haven’t been communicating effectively with others.

 Once you have taken on a higher position, you can’t let your communication skills slide or fail to use them properly.